tommit1970/breakfastlogger/readme.txt

 Currently in Progress:
 ----------------------
+- 2 and 02 is not the same, check DataFolder, the ease of reading should be mentioned, and some errors(saving in wrong file), simplify file-structure(filename = 2022-02_breakfastDataFile.txt), modifications and removing errors

+Step 1:
+	# Overview of all the files involved in the file-structure change
+	# Do the change, step by step in another branch of git
+	# Check if all is working

 Thoughts and ideas for change:
 ------------------------------
-- Set Time Focus (Current year: 2022 Current month: 2)
-- ask for date on 'Show One Recording', use time as a structure for saving data
 - Clean Module-structure
 - Hash the password
-- improve globals['mainMenu']['inputRecs']['keyNum'/'funcToCall']

 Errors:
 -------

 -----------------------------------------------------------------------
 		H I S T O R Y   O F   C H A N G E S / I M P R O V E M E N T S StartDate	EndDate				Change
 -----------------------------------------------------------------------
 Not Gited
+2022/02/04-2022/02/04: Layout: Set Time Focus (Current year: 2022 Current month: 2), remove from top